obassett/100-days-of-code/log.md

 **Thoughts:**:  lots to think about making sure the accessibility on a website is taken care of.

 **Link to work:** N/A today since it was all on freecodecamp

+### Day 9: July 21, 2018
+#####

+**Today's Progress**:  Finished off the FreeCodeCamp Applied Accessibility and also Responsive Web Design Pricinciples

+**Thoughts:**:  I like the idea of good accessibillity, and the concepts and ability to automatically adjust based on the size of the display being used to access content.

+**Link to work:** N/A today since it was all on freecodecamp